Last Updated on August 11, 2022 by Paul Guzman

 Canna Lily Plant Care how to water and prune.
 The biggest care tip is that these plants like regular watering and fertilizing.
 They can tolerate some shade but will need at least 5-6 hrs. of sunlight for the best results.
 They are considered perennials in and around the Southwest regions, meaning they will come back season after season.

-When does Canna Lily’s Bloom?
+When do Canna Lily’s Bloom?

 The canna lilies bloom late summer season and into mid-fall.
 If you deadhead the expired blooms.
 The rhizomes and stems beneath the soil will multiply each season.
-They love to be planted during the sweltering summer seasons and will thrive providing they get plenty of water.
+They love to be planted during the sweltering summer seasons and will thrive provided they get plenty of water.

 It is not a Xeriscape plant but will look good with other types of low-watering plants like Lantanas, Verbena, and Salvias.